Professor of Political Science

 I also teach a course on Marxist Theory and the Politics of Class Power (PSC 372) that introduces the fundamentals of Marxian critical theory and applies those concepts to understanding the rise and fall of organized labor in the US, the reconstruction of business hegemony in the late 20th century, and the significance of neoliberalism and racialized right-wing populism for class power in the 21st century.

 In the last few years, I've developed a course on Populism and Conspiracy Culture (PSC 321) that I'm very excited about.
 The course reviews the history of populist discourses and political movements since the late 19th century, and demonstrates the elasticity and political ambiguity of populist political narratives in which virtuous and industrious "ordinary people" are exploited by effete and parasitic "elites".
-We see how such populist narratives have been used to motivate broadly progressive kinds of political movements such as the Industrial Union Movement of the mid-20th century, as well fundamentally conservative political projects such as the racist backlash politics of the latter half of the last century, and the contemporary Tea Party insurgency.
-We then develop an understanding of conspiracism as a worldview that is related to populism, but overlays the populist political narrative with a manichean cosmology in which the forces of good and evil are locked in a death struggle, and secretive, sinister groups plot the enslavement of mankind and the ultimate destruction of government, religion, and civilization.
+We see how such populist narratives have been used to motivate broadly progressive kinds of political movements such as the industrial union movement of the mid-20th century, as well fundamentally conservative political projects such as the racist backlash politics of the latter half of the last century, the Tea Party insurgency, and the rise of Trump.
+We develop an understanding of conspiracism as a worldview that is related to populism, but overlays the populist political narrative with a manichean cosmology in which the forces of good and evil are locked in a death struggle, and secretive, sinister groups plot the enslavement of mankind and the ultimate destruction of government, religion, and civilization.
 We situate the emergence of conspiracy culture in the historical context of the development of a National Security State that has repeatedly engaged in secretive, deceptive and anti-democratic activities.
 In such a context, popular suspicion of powerful and duplicitous conspirators is not entirely irrational.
 We distinguish between historically verifiable episodes of actual conspiracy such as these, and worldviews that interpret the most consequential developments in human history in terms of the supposed machinations of incorrigible evil-doers.
 We also distinguish critiques of relatively enduring structures of social power -- pointing toward structural change as the way to a better world -- from the conspiracist view in which salvation can be attained only by identifying and neutralizing the evil-doers -- which leads ultimately to the dead-ends of scapegoating and eliminationism.
-While this topic may seem exotic or politically marginal, recent survey evidence, and a track record of violent actions, indicate that we may ignore conspiracy culture at our peril.
-And right-wing populism of the Tea Party / Freedom Caucus variety continues to bedevil even our more mainstream political institutions and processes.
+Only relatively recently such a course might have been seen as a relatively obscure niche offering but, sadly, it is now directly relevant to dominant forces in American political life.